 If you smuggle in the notion that your decision to marry someone is more about your happiness than God’s glory, you will surely be set up for disappointment.
 Plus, you will live in doubt, regret, bitterness, and anger as you think about your past decisions.
 Self-preservation must not be the driving theme of your decision-making.
 While you should not be foolish by blindly jumping off a cliff, you must not err the other way by trying to insulate all your decisions from potential suffering.

 Sometimes God gives us multiple options to choose from, none of which are necessarily wrong.
-It might not be wrong to eat at McDonald’s or Burger King or home.
+It might not be wrong to eat at McDonald’s or Burger King or at home.
 Decision-making does not have to be like an archer standing 100 yards from a target with one arrow trying to hit the bull’s eye.
 If you follow the steps outlined in this chapter, you may come to the end of the process with multiple choices from which to choose your future mate.

 Maybe you want to go on a vacation, and you land on two options: the mountains or the beach.
 Perhaps there are two potential marriage partner options.
 They both fit within the four-legged stool metaphor:

 In such a situation as this, you are free to choose one or the other.
 In the case of a vacation, you may want to do both—an option that is not available when selecting a mate.
 You should not sweat your decision.
 Be free.
 Where sin is not involved, choose while rejoicing in God’s kindness to give you more than one option.
 Just before I met Lucia, I had gone out with another girl.
 Suddenly, I had two girls in my life.
-After going through this process, it proved how it was not wrong to continue seeing either one of them.
+After going through this process, it proved that it was not wrong to continue seeing either one of them.
 Then I made a fabulous choice.